telosnetwork/telos-docs/docs/quickstart/metamask_remix.md

 **Note** Make a dev wallet for development purposes.
 This will reduce risk in short and long term.

 ### Step 1: Set up Network configuration
+You can setup Telos Mainnet or Testnet at [Chainlist](https://chainlist.org) or [Teloscan](https://teloscan.io) ([testnet](https://testnet.teloscan.io)) by clicking "Connect Wallet".
+The network settings in Metamask can be added manually as seen here:

 ![Metamask Network Config](/img/metamask_config.png)

 #### **Telos Mainnet Settings:**